 Unsurprisingly, that’s the disposition at the heart of Fandangle itself: The message coursing through the production’s script, music, and elaborate staging resonates with the theme of overcoming hardships in a spirit of warmth, survival, and togetherness.
 And there are a lot of laughs thrown in for good measure.

 Fandangle tells the story of Fort Griffin, a government outpost established on the Clear Fork of the Brazos River in 1867 to protect newcomers in the unsettled territory.
 Albany native Robert Nail wrote the musical and directed its debut in 1938.
 (The production claims to be Texas’ oldest outdoor musical.)
-Fandangle, which is performed over the last two weekends in June, hasn’t changed much in its 75-year history, except for the occasional addition of new songs and updated details.
+Fandangle, which is performed over the last two weekends in June, hasn’t changed much in its more than 75-year history, except for the occasional addition of new songs and updated details.

 The annual production is a community-wide effort.
 Hundreds of volunteer townsfolk handle every detail of the extravaganza, large and small.
 Preparations begin months in advance, with projects ranging from costume upkeep to maintenance of sets and equipment—including horse-drawn wagons, a stagecoach, a train, and a calliope—used in the Fandangle amphitheater.

 Planning and organization ramp up throughout the spring, with committees devoted to preparing for the elaborate parade that takes place on the first Saturday of Fandangle weekend and putting on the barbecue dinner offered nightly during the show’s run.
-As preparations began for this year’s big anniversary show, community excitement heightened noticeably.

 “We have more volunteers than ever,” says Betsy Parsons, who has directed the production for 19 years.
 “When you’re doing something for the good of the community, everyone shows up.
 It’s like a family reunion.”